You might call yourself a Drake fan – but do you know Drake’s old songs?

 10. ‘Best I Ever Had’ (2009)

-This R&B influenced love song was one of Drake’s first big hits.
+The R&B influenced love song ‘Best I Ever Had’ was one of Drake’s first songs to become a big hit.
 The track is an early example of Drake’s melodic style.

 Produced by Drake’s long-term producer Boi-1da, the song was nominated for two Grammy awards – Best Rap Song and Best Rap Solo Performance.